 Trademark Application in Turkey

-Registering a trademark in Turkey is one of the most important commercial decisions a business can take before entering the Turkish market.
-Whether you are a global brand expanding into Istanbul, a manufacturer sourcing from Bursa or Izmir, or an entrepreneur launching a new venture, your brand name and logo are legally vulnerable until the moment they are recorded in the official register of the Turkish Patent and Trademark Office (Türk Patent ve Marka Kurumu — TÜRKPATENT).
+Registering a trademark in Turkey is one of the most important commercial steps a business takes before entering the Turkish market.
+Maybe you are a global brand opening up in Istanbul, a manufacturer sourcing from Bursa or Izmir, or an entrepreneur launching something new.
+In every case, your brand name and your logo stay legally exposed until the moment they are written into the official register of the Turkish Patent and Trademark Office (Türk Patent ve Marka Kurumu, or TÜRKPATENT).

-At Leo Patent, we file, prosecute, and defend trademark applications in Turkey on behalf of Turkish and foreign clients every working day.
-This guide explains exactly how the process works, what it costs in time and effort, and what every applicant — local or international — should know before filing.
+At Leo Patent, we file, prosecute, and defend trademark applications in Turkey for Turkish and foreign clients every working day.
+This guide walks you through how the process actually works, what it costs in time and effort, and what every applicant, whether local or international, should know before filing.
 We offer trademark and patent attorney services in Turkey.

 Why Trademark Registration in Turkey Matters?

-Turkey operates a first-to-file trademark system under Industrial Property Law No. 6769 (in force since 10 January 2017).
-This means that, with very narrow exceptions, the party who files the application first secures the exclusive right to the mark in Turkey — regardless of who started using it elsewhere.
+Turkey runs a first-to-file trademark system under Industrial Property Law No. 6769, which has been in force since 10 January 2017.
+In practical terms this means that, apart from very narrow exceptions, the party who files the application first secures the exclusive right to the mark in Turkey.
+It does not matter who started using the brand somewhere else first.

 The practical consequences for businesses are significant:

-• Distribution agreements, franchise deals, and licensing contracts in Turkey require a registered trademark to be legally effective and recordable.
+- Distribution agreements, franchise deals, and licensing contracts in Turkey only become legally effective and recordable once your trademark is registered.

-• Bad-faith filings by former distributors, agents, or copycats are a real and recurring problem in Turkey — and they are far cheaper to prevent than to litigate.
+- Bad-faith filings by former distributors, agents, or copycats are a recurring problem in Turkey, and they are far cheaper to prevent than to litigate.

 A registered Turkish trademark is not a formality.
 It is the legal foundation of every commercial right you intend to exercise in the country.